-Andrew Smith is Senior Counsel in the firm’s Los Angeles office.
+Andrew Smith is the Managing Partner in Tyson & Mendes’ Los Angeles office.
 Mr. Smith leads a multi attorney litigation practice focused on labor and employment litigation, to which he also brings substantial experience in the defense of public and private entities in matters involving general liability, personal injury, trade secrets litigation, premises liability, and contractual disputes.

 Mr. Smith regularly brings successful motions for summary judgment, applying an efficient and effective approach to the defense of claims against his clients.
 He has either taken or defended over 400 depositions, and takes a comprehensive and thorough approach to the preparation for deposition.
 He has been the primary case handler on numerous matters which have resulted in defense verdicts at time of trial, and routinely otherwise obtains favorable resolutions of matters on behalf of his clients.

 A proud son of the Old Line State, Mr. Smith obtained a B.A. in History from Rutgers University.
 Following two years as an elementary school teacher with the Mississippi Delta Corps of Teach for America, he obtained his J.D. from the Columbus School of Law at the Catholic University of America in Washington, DC, where he was an Articles Editor of the CommLaw Conspectus, CUA’s Journal of Telecommunications Law and Policy.